 - Army or personal number (often called a service or regimental number) or date of birth

 Officers had personal numbers and other ranks army numbers.
-Personal numbers can usually be found quickly on the London Gazette while its often impossible to find an army number.
+Personal numbers can usually be found quickly on the London Gazette, while its often impossible to find an army number.
 For most people, especially the next of kin, it is easier to provide a date of birth than an army number.
 However, an army number was unique and soldiers often lied about their date of birth on enlistment.
 I’ve created a guide to help you find an army number but in most cases, you won’t be able to.
 Once you have the required information, you will need to complete two forms and send them off to the Army Personnel Centre along with a cheque for £30.
 The address needed and name for the cheque can be found on the forms.
 The two forms you will need can be found by clicking the link below which will take you to the government’s website:

 The first form you will need is ”next-of-kin’s records” and then “British Army”.
 Both forms are very straightforward and they won’t take you long to fill out.
-Once you have sent off the forms with a cheque and photocopy of a death certificate (if needed) you should receive a copy of a file within four months or so.
+Once you have sent off the forms with a cheque and photocopy of a death certificate (if needed), you should receive a copy of a file within four months or so.
 I find the service does take longer if you apply in the weeks around Remembrance Sunday.

-I offer a Second World War Soldier Research Service and have helped my clients order service records, as well as birth and death certificates if needed.
+I offer a Second World War Soldier Research Service and have helped my clients order service records, as well as death certificates if needed.
 To find out more about my research service, click on the link below:

 Applying for WW2 Service Records if you are not the Next of Kin